lndunn/blog/docs/source/index.rst

 About NI4AI
 ===========
-A National Infrastructure for AI on the Grid is an ARPA-E funded project designed to advance AI/ML for the electric grid.
+A National Infrastructure for AI on the Grid is an ARPA-E funded to advance the of us AI/ML for the electric grid.
+The project provides:

-**Contributors:** PingThings and UC Berkeley

-**Users:** Anyone interested in real-world grid measurement data

-**Directives:**
+1. Open access to PredictiveGrid: A state-of-the-art big data platform

-1. Provide open access to PingThings' PredictiveGrid time series data platform.
+2. Access to data and/or platform pilots to explore use cases for time series data
-2. Provide open access to real-world sensor measurement data generated on the electric grid.
-3. Build community around the advancement of data analytis for the electric grid.
+3. Workshops and educational content relevant to AI/ML for grid data

 .. toctree::
    :caption: Learn More